How to Use the Family Medical Leave Act (FMLA) for Rehab

 Our treatment center provides top-quality substance abuse treatment and mental health treatment.
 We also offer personalized treatment plans to ensure that each and every client gets exactly the care they need and deserve from drug and alcohol rehab.

-To learn more about seeking care at our rehab center for yourself or a loved one that can be covered by the FMLA, contact Otter House Wellness today.
+To learn more about seeking care at our rehab center for yourself or a loved one that can be covered by the Family Medical Leave Act, contact Otter House Wellness today.

 Sources